Pineapple Head

-"Pineapple Head" is a song by Australian-New Zealand rock band Crowded House from their fourth studio album, Together Alone.
-It was released as a single in September 1994.
+"Pineapple Head" is a song by Australian-New Zealand rock band Crowded House from their fourth studio album, Together Alone (1993).
+It was released as a single in September 1994 by Capitol Records.

 The song was later included on the group's greatest hits compilation Recurring Dream.
 It was also performed by the band in their farewell concert Farewell to the World in 1996.
-The song was left off the initial VHS release and television broadcast, but was, however, restored for the ten-year anniversary DVD release.
+The song was left off the initial VHS release and television broadcast, but was, however, restored for the tenth anniversary DVD release.
 In 2005, Natalie Imbruglia recorded a version of "Pineapple Head" to contribute to She Will Have Her Way, a tribute to Neil Finn and Tim Finn by various female musicians and bands.

 Cover art

 The single's cover art was created by Reg Mombassa, the artist responsible for creating the clothing brand Mambo Graphics and who had also been a member of popular Australian band Mental as Anything.
 The cover features a man with three eyes and a pineapple for a head, indicative of the song title.